-The group started to travel more too – the orchestra has competed at several national festivals run by the BMG – making new friends, getting new ideas for repertoire, and bringing home a certain amount of silverware – and members of the MMO have been stalwarts in larger regional ensembles such as the London Mandolin Orchestra and the British National Fretted Orchestra.
+The group started to travel more too.
+We have competed at several national festivals run by the BMG – making new friends, getting new ideas for repertoire, and bringing home a certain amount of silverware – and members of the MMO have been stalwarts in larger regional ensembles such as the London Mandolin Orchestra and the British National Fretted Orchestra.

-As the group grew, so did the role of musical director, and Hugh stood down in 2010 due to general pressure of work.
+As the group grew, so did the role of Musical Director, and Hugh stood down in 2010 due to general pressure of work.
 The role was taken over by Anna Langley, who directed the group between 2010 and 2018.
 Anna started to conduct the group, rather than be a player-leader.
 This helped the MMO to spread its wings musically, and enabled us to tackler larger-scale works requiring more subtle dynamics and tempo control.
-Anna’s friendship with fellow Antipodean Michelle Nelson – of the Melbourn Mandolin Ensemble – gave us access to a wealth of contemporary mandolin orchestra music and we have performed Michelle’s works on many occasions.

 Anna also had the wisdom to set up a Repertoire Committee so that the group’s musical life would not be steered by just one person.